micro-ROS/micro-ROS_warehouse_demo/README.md

 The robot communication interfaces are

  * A Wireless network communication between a laptop and the robot.
- * A Low power wireless hardware
+ * A Low power wireless hardware, the 6LoWPAN atusb will be used.

 It goes without saying that there are more communication mediums, such as, the indoor positioning, CAN bus and ethernet bus.
 But these elements are complex and dealing with them goes beyond the scope of this document.
 ### Tool and environnement map map